What are My Pregnancy Options at 20?

 4. Will raising a child affect my goals for the future?

-Julia, aspiring to graduate college, found herself experiencing an unplanned pregnancy.
+Julia, aspiring to graduate college, found herself experiencing an unplanned pregnancy in her 20s.
 She knew adoption was the right choice for her because she had goals in life that made parenting difficult, if not impossible.

 “I knew I wanted my daughter to have a stable home as well as two parents that could love and nurture her into the young woman that I hope she will become,” she says.
 “I knew my life did not stop after adoption.
 It gave me a second chance to pursue my goals and dreams so that I can be a better version of myself and help people along the way.
 I wanted to show my daughter that I didn’t give up on myself and, more importantly, her.”